engineersftw/gitwiki/guidebook/README.md

 	- **Possibility C: Transmitter pack is out of batteries**
 		- Make sure there is enough battery in the audio transmitter.
 		- There should be replacement batteries in the set.

+## Uploading Videos to Engineers.SG

+### Option 1 - Small files

+If your recorded MP4 files are below 1.5GB each, you may upload using the volunteers upload site: [http://upload.engineers.sg](http://upload.engineers.sg)

+The login credentials will be shared with you during the volunteers training session.

+After uploading, the video should appear on the website and YouTube Channel within 1 hour.

+### Option 2 - Large files

+If your recorded MP4 files are >= 1.5GB each, please upload the file to us via this Dropbox upload link: [http://bit.ly/esg-upload](http://bit.ly/esg-upload)

+And inform us through the Telegram chat or via email to admin@engineers.sg.Do give us some time to process and upload the video.
+We will inform you when the videos are available on our website and YouTube Channel.

+### Option 3 - Manager access to YouTube Channel

+In some situations, we can grant you Manager access to the YouTube Channel so that you can upload the file directly to our YouTube Channel.

+When uploading files for meetups, do remember to add the video file to the ["Meetup Videos"](https://www.youtube.com/playlist?list=PLECEw2eFfW7hYMucZmsrryV_9nIc485P1) playlist.